Sahanduiuc/hotel-cancellations/index.md

 ![df2](df2.png)

-The new variables are sorted into a numpy column stack, and a logistic regression is run:
+The new variables are sorted into a numpy column stack, and an SVM is run:

 ```
 leadtime = seconddata['LeadTime'] #1